doksu/thirdman/README.md

 #### Installation steps

-To install and configure this app on your supported platform, follow these steps:
+To install this app on your supported platform, follow these steps:

-1. Install this app on the ES search head/s (see more details below) as you would with any other app
+1. Install this app on your search head/s (see more details below) as you would with any other app
-2. Customise the correlation search as required
-3. Enable correlation search

-N.B.
-If the maximum size of static lookup files has not yet been increased from the default, you will need to do so by adding a stanza such as this to limits.conf:

-[lookup]

-max_memtable_bytes=200000000
+2. See instructions below for details on configuration

 ##### Deploy to single server instance
 Steps are the same as above, however step two will be redundant.

 ##### Deploy to distributed deployment with Search Head Pooling
-Search Head Pooling should not be used with ES and is deprecated by the vendor.
+Search Head Pooling is deprecated by the vendor.

 ##### Deploy to distributed deployment with Search Head Clustering
 In step two above, follow your normal app distribution practices using a search head cluster deployer server.